robOcity/ai-course/exercises/constraint-satisfaction-exercise.md

 ## Constraints

-Here is what we know about each pokemon and their relations.
+Here is what we know about each pokemon and their domains.

 * 1 cannot be D
 * 2, 3 and 4 cannot be A or E